NeoNav-Team/neonav-auth-portal/README.md

 LOCAL_DOMAIN="local.neonav.net"
 ```

-Lastly, run `npm run dev` which will run a development server using these certificates.
+Lastly, run `npm run dev` which will run a development server using these certificates at `https://local.neonav.net:3000`